Motorcycle Registration in New HampshireCompare Motorcycle Insurance Rates in 3 Steps

 Registering a motorcycle when you have recently moved to New Hampshire from another state is easy.
 The town clerk will use your out-of-state registration to issue the New Hampshire registration.

-All motorcycles must be inspected before July 1st of each year, or 10 days after a new registration is issued.
+All motorcycles must be inspected within 10 days after a new registration is issued.
 Make an appointment at an official inspection station―a state inspection sign will prove it is official―and bring the new registration with decals.

 The inspection is to make sure your motorcycle is safe and roadworthy.
 You can expect them to look carefully at your tires and brakes.
-The electrical system and exhaust are also inspected and the noise coming out of your tail pipe is measured―it must be below 106 decibels.
+The electrical system and exhaust are also inspected and the noise coming out of your tail pipe is measured.

 Just like a vehicle inspection, all repair items are noted and some must be fixed before your motorcycle passes inspection.
 Once you do pass, the official inspection station will put a one-year inspection sticker on your motorcycle.
-Prices for this inspection can vary between free (some official inspection stations offer incentives) to $45.
+Prices for this inspection will vary.

 The town clerk will mail you a renewal notice on the anniversary of your registration.
 It is possible for your renewal to be in a different month than your birth month.